 - stories set amidst natural disasters

-Ready to query me?
+I am closed to unsolicited submissions.
+If I solicited a submission from you, or simply when I reopen, please query me.
 Send me an email with your pitch letter and 10 sample pages to firstname.lastname@example.org, including your title, category and genre in the subject line.